storeon/svelte/README.md

 export const connect = createSvelteStore([counter]);
 ```

-Using TypeScript you can pass `State` interface to the `createSvelteStore` function
+Using TypeScript you can pass `State` interface to the `createSvelteStore` function:

 #### `store.ts`